The Holdup

-The Holdup was an American band from San Jose, California.
-Their music incorporated elements of reggae, hip-hop, pop, and indie.
+The Holdup is an American band from San Jose, California.
+Their music incorporates elements of reggae, hip-hop, pop, and indie.

 History

 Formation (2006–2007)

 The Holdup formed initially when drummer Danny Flores and guitarist Tyler Scurti added vocalist Mike Garmany in the autumn of 2006.
 A second lineup was formed by Danny Flores (drums), Tyler Scurti (guitar), and Mike Garmany (lead vocals/guitar) in 2007 after recruiting Kyle Christensen (bass guitar).

 When the band began performing their original songs at local venues around San Jose, a fan base developed for their multi-genre music.
 As demand for an album began to increase the band recruited Clev Stiles as DJ and band manager.

 Stay Gold (2008)

 Their first EP quickly sold one thousand copies in the summer of 2008.
 A few weeks later the band signed with local independent record label, Dub Rock, and began production on their first album, Stay Gold.
 Once released, Stay Gold debuted at the #1 spot on the iTunes Reggae Charts.
 Due to the album's success on iTunes, it was featured on the “What’s Hot” list for six weeks.